aspnet/Blazor.Docs/docs/debugging.md

 ## Troubleshooting tips

-If you are running into errors, the following tips may help.
+If you are running into errors, the following tip may help.

-* Use the HTTP URL for your app instead of the HTTPS to debug.
-* In the debugger tab, open the console in your developer tools and clear the local storage.
-Then try re-launching the window.
-You can clear the local storage with this JS function: localStorage.clear()
+* In the debugger tab, open the developer tools in your browser, and in the console, execute localStorage.clear().
+This will remove any breakpoints that were set.